 As we compare invisible aligners to braces, keep in mind that braces are usually the best treatment option for individuals with severe tooth or jaw alignment problems.
-If you have significant dental concerns, visiting an orthodontist will likely be the safest, most effective option for you.
+If you have significant dental or oral health concerns, visiting an orthodontist will likely be the safest, most effective option for you.
 If you have any major mouth issues, and are talking with SnapCorrect or Smile Direct Club, make sure you let them know so that they can tell you if their solution will work for your particular situation.

 Now, let’s review the main differences between invisible aligners and braces:

 Appearance During Treatment

 There’s no hiding metal braces.
 While you can opt for clear rubber bands, metal brackets and wires are locked on your teeth for the extent of your braces treatment.
 For many people – especially adults – that’s a major disruption in day-to-day life.
 On the plus side, you probably aren’t in middle school anymore, so it’s probably not going to kick you out of the cool kids club. 🙂

 Invisible aligners, on the other hand, are unobtrusive.
 Made from a clear plastic material, they aren’t typically noticeable and won’t have an impact on your appearance.
 This makes them a good option for adults with minor teeth configuration issues and who don’t want to have immediately obvious orthodontics happening.